wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 This is the only place the `Event Ref` is released.
 Internally, checks `Has Created` flag to see if `Has Destroyed should be sent`

-`Go To Destroy` Msg
-This should only be called in methods including and past `Pre Loop.vi`.

-`Has Destroyed` Msg

 `Attributes.ctl`
 - Alias
 - Address